Mental Health Resources

 Open Path Collective: Nationwide low-cost mental health counseling services.

-Washington State Bar Association (WSBA) Member Wellness Program: Individual consultation, group treatment, information and referrals, peer counseling, and prevention training.
+Washington State Bar Association (WSBA) Member Wellness Program: Individual consultation, groups, information and referrals, peer counseling, and prevention training for Washington-based attorneys and law students.
 Services are provided at no cost to WSBA members.

 Washington Therapy Fund Foundation: Up to eight free therapy sessions for Black adults and children facing economic hardship.